 In this video Jan, who took part in the course, talks about the difference that Active Monitoring has made to her.
 You can also hear more about how the course works, from Active Monitoring Practitioner Liz.

-To sign up for Active Monitoring, or refer someone to the service, fill in this form and we’ll be in touch within a week.
+To sign up for Active Monitoring, or refer someone to the service, fill in this form and we’ll be in touch.

 "I was an agnostic about the project before it began, but decided to give it a go.
 It has wildly exceeded my expectations.
 The practitioners are excellent at dealing with problems way beyond the level of complexity I had anticipated."